joemasilotti/masilotti.com/src/_posts/2023-04-25-swift-for-ruby-developers.md

 }
 ```

-Imagine if `Dog` implemented a few different protocols.
-Now we can organize the relevant methods in their own areas of the codebase.
+If `Dog` implemented a few different protocols we can organize the relevant methods in their own areas of the codebase.

 We can also add functionality to classes we don’t even own with an extension.
 Here we are adding a function to see if an integer is 42 or not.
 We don’t own `Int`, it’s part of the standrd Swift library!